danielegrattarola/spektral/docs/templates/getting-started.md

 - `e`: the **edge features** - usually represented in a sparse edge list format, with a `np.array` of shape `(n_edges, n_edge_features)`.
 - `y`: the **labels** - can represent anything, from graph labels to node labels, or even something else.

 A graph can have all of these attributes or none of them.
-You can even add extra attributes if you want: after all, a `Graph` is just a plain Python object.
+Since Graphs are just plain Python objects, you can also add extra attributes if you want.
 For instance, see `graph.n_nodes`, `graph.n_node_features`, etc.

 ## Datasets